Campbell – Introduction for William Murchison

 and books about him, but there was no mention of Latin America.

-Then just by serendipity I came across Burke’s letter to another Bill, William Robertson, the
+Then just by serendipity I came across Burkes letter to another Bill, William Robertson, the

 Edinburgh clergyman, and writer of two books which are important to our deliberations here, The

-History of the Reign of the Emperor Charles V
+History of the Reign of the Emperor Charles V (1769) and The History of America, (1777).

 The second book came out of the first book because he realized he could not do justice to Charles

-V’s policies in the New World in one volume.
+Vs policies in the New World in one volume.
 Also the second volume mainly concentrates on the

 Spanish in Latin America (eight out of ten chapters), because he promised another book on North